honetools/formats/Document.md

 ## values.yaml

 The values file specifies the objects, keys and values specified by one theme.
-It has a two-level namespace, with an array of document objects, and each object containing an array keys and values.
+It has a two-level namespace, with a dictionary of document objects, and each object containing a dictionary keys and values.

+Standard YAML serialization does not guarantee preserving the ordering of dictionary keys across invocations.
+The Sway document loader/saver uses a modified serializer that treats the top-level objects, and the list of parameters in each object, as arrays and preserves their ordering across saves.

 An example values.yaml file:

-    - Items:
+    CollectionEntries:
-      - background~color:
+      background~color:
         - 1
         - 0
         - 0
         - 1
-      - top_margin~float: 48
+      top_margin~float: 48
-      - items~int: 6
+      items~int: 6
-      - someTitle~font:
+      someTitle~font:
         typeface: “Helvetica Light”
         size: 14
-    - BackButton:
+    BackButton:
-      - leftPadding~float: 24.0
+      leftPadding~float: 24.0

 This document contains two top-level objects, “Items” and “BackButton”.
 “Items” contains a background color, a top margin, an item count, and a font.
 “BackButton” contains left padding.